Eve Lindley

-Eve Lindley (born 1993) is an American actress.
+Eve Lindley (born 1992 or 1993) is an American actress.
 She is best known for her roles in the television series Dispatches from Elsewhere and the film All We Had.
 In 2016, she was named in Out magazine's OUT100.
 As a model she has worked with Barneys New York.

 Biography

-Eve Lindley was born January 12, 1993, in Danbury, Connecticut, to an American father and Cuban mother.
-She has two older sisters.
+Lindley has two older sisters.
 Her parents divorced when she was two years old, and were granted joint custody.
 By the time she was in seventh grade, she lived full-time with her father.
 Lindley is a trans woman; she started transitioning in high school with her father's support.

 Before making her film debut in All We Had at the 2016 Tribeca Film Festival, Lindley worked in costumemaking, sales, and as a barista and dog-walker, among other jobs.
 She is best known for her role in the AMC series Dispatches from Elsewhere as Simone, starring alongside Jason Segel, Sally Field, and Andre Benjamin.